santerijps/git-commit-conv/README.md

   -v, --verbose             Print program messages.
   -s, --status              Get the current commit-msg hook, if any.
   -i, --install <string>    Install a RegEx pattern with a name.
+  -u, --uninstall <string>  Uninstall a RegEx pattern by name.
   -n, --name <string>       The name of the installed RegEx pattern to use.
   -l, --list                List all installed RegEx patterns.
   -h, --help                display this help and exit